 Thus, much of his work revolves around issues of violence and justice.
 His parents did outlive the war, one in hiding, the other in the resistance… but not his grandparents.
 One was last seen alive in Auschwitz in the line leading to the gas chamber, two of them died shortly after Hungarian fascists brought Jews to be shot into to the freezing Danube.
 Typically for European second-generation children, he had no grandparents.

-TALKS A St. Louis city-wide Yom HaShoah Commemoration on the Jewish Resistance (cf. pictures and text below) — Recent lectures include: the Bálint Ház-Jewish Community Center in Budapest w. sociologist Andras Kovács (cf. interview in Szombat) — The Body of Knowledge: Successful Holocaust Films and their Doubles (Yad Vashem, Israel, and in the US) & The Holocaust in 1,000 Years (St. Louis University/Fordham University, NYC) — For more than ten years, ongoing introductions to a yearly series of Shoah or genocide-related films at the Holocaust Museum and Learning Center in St. Louis — War & The Arts, a Presentation at the School of the Visual Arts Conference at the Algonquin Hotel in NYC.
+TALKS A St. Louis city-wide Yom HaShoah Commemoration on the Jewish Resistance (cf. pictures and text below) — Recent lectures include: the Bálint Ház-Jewish Community Center in Budapest w. sociologist Andras Kovács (cf. interview in Szombat) — The Body of Knowledge: Successful Holocaust Films and their Doubles (Yad Vashem, Israel, and in the US) & The Holocaust in 1,000 Years (St. Louis University/Fordham University, NYC) — An ongoing (13 years) annual presentation of Shoah or genocide-related films at the Holocaust Museum and Learning Center in St. Louis — War & The Arts, a Presentation at the School of the Visual Arts Conference at the Algonquin Hotel in NYC.

 SAY I’M A JEW A videotape about European Second Generation Jews and Jewish identity: SAY I’M A JEW.
 The most remarkable achievement … not a moment is wasted, nor a word… It is the wonder of Mr. Marton’s film that his young people heal their wounds almost before our eyes.
 They end not as victims, but as exemplary human beings.
 And we leave convinced that – to quote again from Mr. Marton – ‘nothing short of complete healing is required of all of us.’
 This, if ever, is a film that justifies the title of the show -‘Video Art and Identity’ – Individual identity, individual healing, individual transcendence are his subjects.
 It deserves a much wider audience.
 John Russell in the New York Times – NOW in the collection of the Mémorial de la Shoah in Paris.